Data Warehouse

 Frequently Asked Questions

-What Are the Main Benefits of a Data Warehouse Over an Operational Database?
+What are the Main Benefits of a Data Warehouse Over an Operational Database?

 A data warehouse is a central place that stores historical data.
 It is excellent for analytical processing and handling complex queries.
 This makes it perfect for business intelligence and reporting.
 On the other hand, an operational database is mainly focused on transaction tasks.